 There are some advanced client configuration properties to tune some aspects of Hazelcast Client.
 You can set them as property name and value pairs through declarative configuration, programmatic configuration, or JVM system property.
-Please see the System Properties section to
+Please see the System Properties appendix to learn how to set these properties.